-WARNING: The escape windows(s) are identified by red release handles and are opened by lifting up both latches, then turning the latches toward the center.
+The emergency escape windows(s) are identified by red release handles and are opened by lifting up both latches, then turning the latches toward the center.
 Push out on the glass and it will swing clear.
 The window operation should be checked each trip and the latches lubricated with WD-40 or equivalent every six months.
 A loop is provided in the SCREEN RETAINING SPLINE so it can be rapidly removed.
 Take hold of the loop and pull the rubber spline out of the screen frame.
 The window screen can then be easily pushed out.

-WARNING: Check the emergency escape route outside your escape window at every stop.
+Check the emergency escape route outside your escape window at every stop.
 At each campsite make sure you have not parked in such a manner as to block the operation of the escape window by being too close to trees, fences or other impediments.
 Scenic views are one reason for traveling, but don't park so the beautiful lake or steep cliff is just outside your escape window.
-Never park your trailer so the escape windows cannot be easily used for emergency exits.

-WARNING: You and all your family should practice escape procedures so they can be rapidly accomplished even in total darkness.
+WARNING: Never park your trailer so the escape windows cannot be easily opened used for emergency exits.
+All people staying in the trailer should be trained and practice escape procedures so they can be rapidly accomplished even in total darkness.
 Never block the interior or exterior access to the emergency escape windows.